MicrosoftDocs/cpp-docs/docs/cpp-conformance-improvements-2017.md

 }
 ```

-GCC/Clang both give hard errors in this case.
-The correct fix here is to use the offsetof that is defined in the cstddef header.

 ### cv-qualifiers on base classes subject to pack expansion

-Previous versions of the compiler did not detect that a base-class had cv-qualifiers if it was also subject to pack expansion.
+Previous versions of the Microsoft C++ compiler did not detect that a base-class had cv-qualifiers if it was also subject to pack expansion.

-In Visual Studio 2017 version 15.8, in **/permissive-** mode mode the following code raises C3770 *'const S': is not a valid base class*:
+In Visual Studio 2017 version 15.8, in **/permissive-** mode the following code raises C3770 *'const S': is not a valid base class*:

 ```cpp
 template<typename...
 T>